-b.
-Join a small group/Sunday school class
+• Join a small group.

-Small groups help you develop friendships and they give you an opportunity to ask questions.
+Small groups help you develop friendships and give you an opportunity to ask questions.
 Small groups will accelerate your growth in Christ.

-c.
-Give to God's work
+• Give to God's work.

 Giving is an act of worship and trust.
-The Bible tells us that God owns everything, and He entrusts a portion with us.
+The Bible tells us that God owns everything, and He entrusts a portion to us.
 God tells us to give a tithe (10%) back to Him.
 When a Christian gives a tithe back to God, it is an act of obedience and trust.
 They obey God's commands, and they trust that God can do more with the 90% that remains than if they were to keep 100% for themselves.

-d.
-Get involved
+• Get involved.

-Talk with a pastor, discover your spiritual gift(s), find a place of service, get to know the people-GET INVOLVED.
+Talk with a pastor, discover your spiritual gift(s), find a place of service, get to know the people-get involved!
 When Christians are willing to get involved, they will find opportunities to connect.
 If you wait for others to invite you, you may be waiting a long time.
 Take the initiative.